pecomyint/xrd-image-util/_sources/index.rst.txt

     pip install xrd-image-util

-To import the package inline, use this line:
+To import the package inline, use this Python line:

 .. code-block:: python